-- Effortless set up – Pops open in the blink of an eye into a ready-to-use camping and lounge tent, and easy to fold back into a compact form – Abco Pop up tent is ideal for casual camping and accommodates 1-2 people.
+- EFFORTLESS SET UP - This small tent pops open in the blink of an eye into a ready-to-use lounge tent and is easy to fold back into a compact form.
+Our Abco small pop up tent is ideal for casual outdoor use and suitable for 2 people.
 See our video content for detailed instructions on how to open and close the tent!

-- Double doors – With double doors on both the left and right side, it’s easy to step out from either side.
-Moreover, a combination of inner zippered screen plus outer zippered nylon layer give an ability to easily switch between high breathability and complete privacy.
+- DOUBLE DOORS - With double doors on both the left and right sides, it’s easy to step out from either side.
+Moreover, a combination of an inner zippered screen plus an outer zippered nylon layer gives an ability to easily switch between high breathability and complete privacy.

-- HIGH BREATHABILITY - Our 2 person pop up tent features a mesh window on both the front and back allow for air circulation while the solid nylon flaps over the windows allow for privacy.
-Further, opening the mesh windows allows you to enjoy your surroundings from inside the tent.
+- HIGH BREATHABILITY - Our 2 person pop up tent features a mesh window on both the front and back that allows air circulation while the solid nylon flaps over the windows allow for privacy.
+Opening the mesh windows allows you to enjoy your surroundings from inside the tent.

-- CARRY BAG & ACCESSORIES - This easy pop up tent comes with a carry bag that's ideal for storage and easy portability.
-It also comes with a small bag for accessories to keep them organized
+- CARRY BAG & ACCESSORIES - This easy pop up tent comes with a carry bag that's ideal for storage, easy portability and as your emergency tent.
+It also comes with a small bag for accessories to keep them organized.

 Verdict – 9/10 For Ease